neokarasu/WorkScripts/README.md

 * DigAll.php
   - Performs a simple dig for the A-record of a domain on the domain's nameservers as well as the Google resolver 8.8.8.8 and shows the output.
   - Usage: DigAll.php $domain where $domain is the domain name the digs should be performed for.

+* DigSoaAll.php
+  - Performs a simple dig for the SOA of a domain on the domain's nameservers as well as the Google resolver 8.8.8.8 and shows the output.
+  - Usage: DigSoaAll.php $domain where $domain is the domain name the digs should be performed for.